bibek22/blog/content/computer-programming-third-year.md

 An operating system has three distinct components:

 * **Kernel**
   This is a software that provides basic level control over all the hardware devices.
-It's main roles include reading/writing data to and from memory, dealing with data received from input devices like keyboard, mouse and data to be sent to output devices like monitor and also dealing with incoming and outgoing data via networks.
+Its main roles include reading/writing data to and from memory, dealing with data received from input devices like keyboard, mouse and data to be sent to output devices like monitor and also dealing with incoming and outgoing data via networks.